 Prof. Karamouzis has participated in numerous national and international conferences and round tables.
 He has authored more than 80 publications in international peer-reviewed journals indexed in SCI (total sum of impact factor: 531.829, mean impact factor: 6.647).
 His publications have achieved until now more than 1500 citations.
 The average citation per year is 125 and the H-index is 21.

 Prof. Karamouzis has also served as a reviewer for many peer-reviewed international journals, including Annals of Oncology, Journal of Clinical Oncology, Breast Cancer Research, European Journal of Cancer, Lancet Oncology, Cancer and Metastasis Review, and as evaluator for several scientific project proposals, both at national and international level.

 Prof. Karamouzis has been a member of ESMO since January 2004.
-In 2011 and 2012 he chaired the ESMO Young Oncologists Committee; currently he holds positions in various ESMO committees and groups, such as the ESMO Educational Publications Working Group, the ESMO Public Policy Committee and the ESMO Practising Oncologists Working Group.
+In 2011 and 2012 he chaired the ESMO Young Oncologists Committee and has been a member of the Educational Publications Working Group.
+Currently he holds positions in various ESMO committees and groups, such as the ESMO Public Policy Committee and the ESMO Practising Oncologists Working Group.